GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python.md

 print(value2 not in lst)         # >> OUTPUT: False
 ```

-The following are functions that do certain features to and for a list (or more like iterable) object:
+The following are functions that do certain features to and for a list (or more like sequence) object:

 | FUNCTION      | EXAMPLE                             | DESCRIPTION                                                                                                         |
 |---------------|-------------------------------------|---------------------------------------------------------------------------------------------------------------------|